plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Rules/Encounters/Actions.md

 #### Major Action (🔷)

 You can only take one Major Action per turn.
 You can only take Major Actions during your own turn.
-You can take any of the actions listed in [Actions During Encounters](#actions-during-encounters) that use '🔷'.
+You can take any of the actions listed in [Actions During Encounters][ADE] that use '🔷'.
 Many abilities also use your Major Action.

 Whenever you can take a Major Action (🔷), you may take a Move Action (➡️) instead.
 However, you cannot replace a Move Action (➡️) with a Major Action (🔷).

 #### Minor Action (🔵)

 You can only take one Minor Action per turn.
 You can only take Minor Actions during your own turn.
-You can take any of the actions listed in [Actions During Encounters](#actions-during-encounters) that use '🔵'.
+You can take any of the actions listed in [Actions During Encounters][ADE] that use '🔵'.
 Many abilities also use your Minor Action.

 #### Free Action (◻️)

 You can take any number of Free Actions per turn, so long as you meet the conditions required to use them.
 You can also take Free Actions on other creatures' turns, provided you meet the condition to use them.
-You can take any of the actions listed in [Actions During Encounters](#actions-during-encounters) that use '◻️'.
+You can take any of the actions listed in [Actions During Encounters][ADE] that use '◻️'.
 Many abilities also use a Free Action.

 #### Reaction (⚡)

 You can only take one Reaction per round.
 You can take your Reaction on any creature's turn, provided you meet the condition to use it.
-You can take any of the actions listed in [Actions During Encounters](#actions-during-encounters) that use '⚡'.
+You can take any of the actions listed in [Actions During Encounters][ADE] that use '⚡'.
 Many abilities also use your Reaction.

 #### Passive Effect (♾️)